 Recent clinical findings (Phase I/IIa proof-of-concept study with Bria-IMT™: 2017-2018)

-BriaCell recently conducted a Phase IIa study of Bria-IMT™ in advanced breast cancer in 23 patients that were heavily pre-treated (listed in ClinicalTrials.gov as NCT03066947) and announced the initial data September 26, 2018.
+BriaCell recently conducted a Phase IIa study of Bria-IMT™ in advanced breast cancer in 23 patients that were heavily pre-treated (listed in ClinicalTrials.gov as NCT03066947) and released their initial data in September 2018.
 To date, Bria-IMT™ treatment has been safe with several instances of tumor reduction observed in certain patients sharing a key biomarker (HLA match) with Bria-IMT™.
-Importantly, initial safety data appeared superior to that of the other advanced or approved drugs for breast cancer when they were at a similar stage of clinical development.
+Initial safety data appeared superior to that of the other advanced or approved drugs for breast cancer when they were at a similar stage of clinical development.
 Most importantly, initial efficacy data was similar or superior to those of other advanced or approved drugs for breast cancer when they were at a similar stage of clinical development.